MattX/piecewise-linear/README.md

 ## License

-Licensed under the Apache 2 license.
+Licensed under the Apache-2.0 license.
 See the LICENSE file for details.

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.